 The Gardens: Green Escapes in the City Center

 The Jardim de Santa Barbara sits behind the medieval Archbishop’s Palace and follows a formal French garden design.
-The flowers are replanted seasonally to maintain vibrant color displays, creating a striking foreground against the stern medieval stonework behind it.
+The flowers are replanted seasonally to maintain color displays, creating a striking foreground against the stern medieval stonework behind it.

 For a genuinely local experience, seek out the Museu dos Biscaínhos gardens.
 The museum charges admission, but the gardens are often accessible free of charge — just ask politely at the entrance.
-These fountain-and-camellia gardens offer a wonderfully quiet atmosphere that most guidebooks overlook entirely when covering the city.
+These fountain-and-camellia gardens offer a quiet atmosphere that most guidebooks overlook entirely when covering the city.

 What Should You Eat in Braga Portugal?